History of Measles in Timeline

 Between October 2014 and March 2015, a measles outbreak in the German capital of Berlin resulted in at least 782 cases.

-April 2015: Measles Cases Reported to the CDC
+April 2015: Measles cases reported to the CDC

 2015: First Measles Death Since 2015

-In 2025, the first measles death since 2015 was reported.
+As of February 26, 2025, the first measles death since 2015 was reported.
+The death occurred to an unvaccinated school-aged child in West Texas.

-2016: Measles Eliminated from the Americas
+2016: Measles Elimination in the Americas

 As a result of widespread vaccination, measles was declared eliminated from the Americas in 2016.

-2016: Decreasing Measles Virus Genotypes
+2016: Decrease in Measles Virus Genotypes

 Data from 2016 to 2018 show that the most frequently detected measles virus genotypes are decreasing, suggesting that increasing global population immunity has decreased the number of chains of transmission.